https://medicine.ouhsc.edu/prospective-students Parent Page: Prospective Students id: 34389 Active Page: Admissionsid:34747

 Timeline

-Nov 1 Secondary AND Supplemental Application Deadline for OU
+Nov 1, 2026 Secondary Application Deadline for OU

-Feb 19 "Plan to Enroll” Becomes Available – AMCAS Choose Your Med School Tool
+Feb 19, 2027 "Plan to Enroll” Becomes Available via AMCAS Choose Your Med School Tool

-Apr 30 “Commit to Enroll” Becomes Available – AMCAS Choose Your Med School Tool
+Apr 30, 2027 “Commit to Enroll” Becomes Available via AMCAS Choose Your Med School Tool

 Admissions Advisement

-The OU College of Medicine Office of Admissions aims to support prospective students throughout the admissions application process.
-See below for a variety of opportunities to learn more about our program and the application process, as well as get answers to any additional questions you may have.
+The OU College of Medicine Office of Admissions is committed to supporting prospective students throughout the admissions process.
+We offer a variety of opportunities to help you learn more about our program, better understand the application process, and receive answers to any additional questions you may have.

 REGISTER HERE